Paynes Creek Historic State Park: Fort Chokonikla

-The attack on the trading post in present-day Hardee county caused many of the settlers to flee to the nearest block houses, then ask for military forces to be sent so they could return to their homes in safety.
+The attack on the trading post in present-day Hardee county caused many of the settlers to flee to the nearest block houses and ask for military forces to be sent so they could return to their homes in safety.
 This led to the establishment of Fort Chokonikla near the site of the former trading post only three months later, on October 26.
 The fort's name is believed to derive from the Seminole "Chocka-nickler" meaning "burnt store".
 It was also variously spelled at the time as "Chokkonickla" or "Chokhonikla".